Santa Severina

 - Santa Severina Castle: The main attraction in Santa Severina is the impressive Norman Castle, also known as the Castello Normanno.
 This well-preserved fortress dates back to the 11th century and offers panoramic views of the surrounding countryside.

-- Historical Center: The heart of Santa Severina is its historical center, characterized by narrow cobbled streets, ancient buildings, and charming squares.
+- Historical Centre: The heart of Santa Severina is its historical centre, characterized by narrow cobbled streets, ancient buildings, and charming squares.
 Visitors can take leisurely walks through the town's alleys and admire its medieval charm.

 - San Filippo d'Agira Cathedral: The town's cathedral, dedicated to Saint Philip of Agira, is a beautiful religious site with a mix of architectural styles, reflecting the different historical influences.